Elon Musk building his own Texas town: report

 Boring employees can apply for a home with rent starting at $800, per the report, with the understanding that they must vacate the home within 30 days if they leave the company or are fired.

-Musk himself relocated his home from California to Texas in 2021, calling California the land of “overregulation, overlitigation, overtaxation.”
-But, last month, Tesla said its engineering headquarters would be located in Palto Alto, although its corporate headquarters remains in Texas.
+Musk himself relocated his home from California to Texas in 2021, calling California the land of “overregulation, overlitigation, over taxation.”
+But, last month, Tesla said its engineering headquarters would be located in Palto Alto, although its corporate headquarters remain in Texas.

 Tesla has also built a Gigafactory in Travis County, outside of Austin.